Winland (WELX) and Its Competitors Critical Comparison

-Winland (OTCMKTS:WELX – Get Free Report) is one of 25 publicly-traded companies in the “Process control instruments” industry, but how does it contrast to its rivals?
-We will compare Winland to related businesses based on the strength of its analyst recommendations, dividends, institutional ownership, earnings, profitability, valuation and risk.
+Winland (OTCMKTS:WELX – Get Free Report) is one of 25 publicly-traded companies in the “Process control instruments” industry, but how does it weigh in compared to its competitors?
+We will compare Winland to similar businesses based on the strength of its risk, earnings, dividends, analyst recommendations, valuation, profitability and institutional ownership.

+This table compares Winland and its competitors’ net margins, return on equity and return on assets.

-Winland has a beta of 1.1, indicating that its share price is 10% more volatile than the S&P 500.
-Comparatively, Winland’s rivals have a beta of 0.70, indicating that their average share price is 30% less volatile than the S&P 500.
+Winland has a beta of 1.1, meaning that its share price is 10% more volatile than the S&P 500.
+Comparatively, Winland’s competitors have a beta of 0.70, meaning that their average share price is 30% less volatile than the S&P 500.

 Analyst Recommendations

-This is a summary of recent ratings and price targets for Winland and its rivals, as reported by MarketBeat.
+This is a breakdown of recent ratings and recommmendations for Winland and its competitors, as provided by MarketBeat.

 |Sell Ratings